CoboGlobal/cobo-waas2-js-sdk/docs/WalletsApi.md

 > GetChains200Response getChains(opts)

-List all supported chains
+List supported chains

-This operation retrieves the metadata of all chains supported by Cobo WaaS 2.0.
+This operation retrieves all chains supported by a specific wallet type or subtype.
 It provides details such as the chain ID, chain symbol, and other relevant information.
-You can filter the result by chain ID.
+You can filter the result by chain IDs.
 The chain metadata is publicly available without any permission restrictions.

 ### Example